 The Federal Trade Commission enforces the FCRA.
 The Dodd-Frank Act transferred most of the rulemaking responsibilities to the Consumer Financial Protection Bureau, but the FTC still retains enforcement authority.

-The nation three largest credit reporting agencies – Equifax, Experian and TransUnion – are required by law to do everything in their power to accurately gather and report consumer information.
-Together, they keep files on more than 200 million Americans and issue more than 3 billion reports a year.
+The nation’s three largest credit reporting agencies – Equifax, Experian and TransUnion – are required by law to do everything in their power to accurately gather and report consumer information.
+Together, they keep files on more than 200 million Americans and issue more than three billion reports a year.

 Given the volume of information, it’s inevitable that errors occur.
 The FCRA gives consumers the means to detect inaccuracies in their reports and file complaints.
 It also requires reporting agencies to investigate and correct bogus information.

 Mistakes are often clerical, but sometimes they’re the result of old information reported as current.
-In 2014, The New York Times reported the troubles of a Mississippi woman whose $40,000 second-mortgage debt was discharged through a bankruptcy filing in 2007.
-But four years later, the debt appeared on her report as unpaid, even though she had repeatedly tried to get the error removed.
-It took intervention from Mississippi’s attorney general to have her report corrected.
+The New York Times reported the troubles of a Mississippi woman whose $40,000 second-mortgage debt was discharged through a bankruptcy filing in 2007.
+But four years later, the debt appeared on her report as unpaid.
+She tried repeatedly to get the error removed, but it took intervention from Mississippi’s attorney general to have her report corrected.